viktor2222/Learn-JavaScript/README.md

   <li>Due to this, the same large script, containing, for example, a library of functions, can be used on different pages without a complete reload from the server.</li>
   <li>If the src attribute is specified, the contents of the tag are ignored.
 In one SCRIPT tag it is impossible to simultaneously connect an external script and specify the code.</li>
+  <li>Scripts are inserted into the page as text in the <script> tag, or as an external file via <script src = "path"> </ script></li>
+  <li>The special attributes async and defer are used so that while the external script is loaded - the browser shows the rest (next to it) of the page.
+Without them, this does not happen.</li>
+  <li>The difference between async and defer: the defer attribute preserves the relative sequence of scripts, but async does not.
+In addition, defer is always waiting for the entire HTML document to be ready, but async is not.</li>
 </ul>